-Our JAGUAR XF is finished in Corris Grey with a Jet Leather Seats, Equipment includes Rear VIew Camera, Front Parking Aid, Sport Suspension Upgrade, Satellite Navigation System, DAB Radio, Heated Front Windscreen, Xenon Headlamps LED Signature, 8inch touchscreen,cruise control, R Sport body kit, Heated door mirrors, Electric 10 Way Front Adjustable seats and many more.
+Our JAGUAR XF S is a low mileage demonstrator and the mileage is subject to change, finished in Corris Grey with a Jet Leather Seats, Equipment includes Rear VIew Camera, Front Parking Aid, Sport Suspension Upgrade, Satellite Navigation System, DAB Radio, Heated Front Windscreen, Xenon Headlamps LED Signature, 8inch touchscreen,cruise control, R Sport body kit, Heated door mirrors, Electric 10 Way Front Adjustable seats and many more.

 Diesel 51.4 combined MPG